Molly Ivins: Beliefs

 Writing from an unabashedly populist perspective, Ivins repeatedly described herself as a populist and, on some occasions, as a left-libertarian.
 Ivins peppered her columns with colorful phrases to create the "feel" of Texas.
 Her writings often employ irony and satirical humor to make a very serious point.
 For example, in her 1993 essay "Taking a Stab at Our Infatuation with Guns", she begins by saying:

 Let me start this discussion by pointing out that I am not anti-gun.
 I'm pro-knife.
 Consider the merits of the knife.

 In the first place, you have to catch up with someone in order to stab him.
 A general substitution of knives for guns would promote physical fitness.
 We'd turn into a whole nation of great runners.
 Plus, knives don't ricochet.
 And people are seldom killed while cleaning their knives.

 As a civil libertarian, I of course support the Second Amendment.
 And I believe it means exactly what it says: "A well-regulated militia being necessary to the security of a free state, the right of the people to keep and bear arms shall not be infringed."
 Fourteen-year-old boys are not part of a well-regulated militia.
 Members of wacky religious cults are not part of a well-regulated militia.
 Permitting unregulated citizens to have guns is destroying the security of this free state.

 I am intrigued by the arguments of those who claim to follow the judicial doctrine of original intent.
 How do they know it was the dearest wish of Thomas Jefferson's heart that teen-age drug dealers should cruise the cities of this nation perforating their fellow citizens with assault rifles?
 Channelling?

 When outraged by instances of what she considered malfeasance or stupidity on the part of public officials, she couched her argument in an air of stunned amusement.
-She enjoyed telling stories about the Texas Legislature, which she simply called "The Lege", calling it one of the most corrupt, incompetent, and funniest governing bodies in the nation.
+She enjoyed telling stories about the Texas Legislature, which she simply called "The Lege", calling it one of the most corrupt and incompetent, and funniest governing bodies in the nation.
 For example:

 Practice, practice, practice, that's what Texas provides when it comes to sleaze and stink.
 Who can forget such great explanations as "Well, I'll just make a little bit of money, I won't make a whole lot"?
 And "There was never a Bible in the room"?

 In 2003, she coined the term "Great Liberal Backlash of 2003", and was a passionate critic of the 2003 Iraq War.
 She is also credited with applying the nicknames "Shrub" and "Dubya" to George W. Bush.
 Ivins supported affirmative action and denounced President Bush for choosing Martin Luther King Jr.'s birthday to announce his opposition to the use of racial quotas at the University of Michigan.